Van den Bosch

-Van den Bosch is a Dutch toponymic surname, originally indicating either an association with a forest ("bosch", modern Dutch "bos"), with a place/dwelling named "Den Bosch" or with the city Den Bosch.
+Van den Bosch (/nl/) is a Dutch toponymic surname, originally indicating either an association with a forest (bosch, modern Dutch bos), with a place/dwelling named "Den Bosch" or with the city Den Bosch.
 In the Netherlands about 10,200 carried the name in 2007, while in Belgium 3,755 people were named Van Den Bosch and another 3,164 were named Vandenbosch, Vandebosch or Vanden Bosch in 2008.
-Other variant spellings are Van der Bosch and Van den Bos.
+Other variant spellings are Van der Bosch, Van den Bos, Van den Bossche and Vandenbussche.